Consumer medicine information

 • you are taking an antibiotic containing the active ingredient erythromycin, clarithromycin or telithromycin.

-• you have or have ever had kidney disease
+• have or have ever had a kidney disease

-• you have or have ever had breast cancer
+• have or have ever had breast cancer

-Do not take MOTILIUM if you are taking medicines that slow down the breaking down (metabolism) of other medicines in the body and can also affect your heart rhythm, such as:
+Medicines that slowing down the breaking down (metabolism) of other medicines in the body and can also affect your heart rhythm such as:

 • itraconazole, ketoconazole, posaconazole, or voriconazole, which are used to treat fungal infections